 Artecoll is an injected filler for acne scars.
 It consists of about 75% beef collagen and about 25% PMMA (polymethyl methacrylate), the same substance that is used in many other cosmetic procedures for certain dental procedures and bone repair.
-Outside the USA, Artecoll is used for filling in wrinkles, folds, and scars.
+Outside the USA, Artecoll is used for filling in wrinkles, folds, and scars1.

 How Does Artecoll Work?

 Artecoll works in a way that is completely different from Botox.
-Injections with Botox temporarily paralyze the muscles underlying the skin so that they cannot force the skin to wrinkle.
+Injections with Botox temporarily paralyze the muscles underlying the skin2 so that they cannot force the skin to wrinkle.
 The plastic microspheres of Artecoll hold beef collagen in place in the skin long enough to provoke an allergic reaction.
 The swelling of the tissue just beneath the skin triggered by the collagen, which later breaks down and is absorbed by the body, creates just enough swelling to erase a scar or a wrinkle.
 Or at least it does in most cases.
 Results are not visible for up to 3 or 4 months.

 How Long Does Artecoll Treatment Last?

 Botox treatments have to be repeated every 3 or 4 months.
 Injections with another popular filler, hyalouronic acid, have to be repeated every 6 to 12 months.
 Artecoll lasts up to 5 years, although it does not stop new wrinkles from forming if the sun is exposed to too much sun.

 Can Anything Go Wrong With Artecoll?